HomeMy WebLinkAbout1936-05-19 492

 Belmont Springs Golf Club had telephoned him with regard

-reconstruction of Watertown Street .from the.new
+Underpass, to the reconstruction of Watertown Street from the new

-Belmont line, which involved taking
+Watertown highway to the Belmont line, which involved taking

-land from the Golf Club, Colonel
+Street . land from the Golf Club.
+Colonel Keville intimated that

-if when the street was constructed
+if when the sttjeet was constructed an overpass was built

-from the tenth green to the eleventh tee he felt
+from the tenth green to the eleventh tee he felt sure

-that the owners of the club would forego,any land damages.
+that the owners of the club would forego any land damages.

-Raymond stated that if ledge was not encountered
+Mr. Raymond stated that if ledge was not encountered

-it would cost about $3000, to
+it would cost about 3000. to construct the underpass .

 The Chairman thought that it would be best to find